 The process of a Chapter 7 bankruptcy isn’t just a simple walk in the park.
 You will need to file it with the court.
 The court will then place an automatic temporary stay on your current debts.
 This stay makes creditors stop collecting payments, garnishing wages, foreclosing your property, repossessing your property, etc.

-Even though this kind of bankruptcy is one of the last resorts that people will do when handling their current situation it can come with some benefits like:
+Even though this kind of bankruptcy is one of the last resorts that people will do when handling their current situation it can come with some benefits such as:

 - A fresh start